 Want to know how the touch panels in the classrooms work?
 Afraid you might break something?
 (Spoiler: You can't.)
-You're a pro at projection, an ace at audio, and you really want to see what this system can do?
+Are you a pro at projection, an ace at audio, and really want to see what this system can do?

 You've come to the right place.

 Before you begin

 To use the systems in the classrooms, you'll need one or more of the following:

 What can you do with the touch panel?